 How B2B fintech lenders can reduce loan default risk and boost revenue with external data

-- In the first of this article series, we discuss how the right data can assist in an important task -- risk assessment
+- In the first part of this article series, we discuss how the right data can assist in an important task -- risk assessment.

 Fintech is an exciting area in the financial services sector with rapidly growing startups and companies that are disrupting the entire industry, and many fintech companies are targeting niche market segments with innovative solutions.

 One of these segments is SMBs.
 Working with SMBs has unique challenges such as finding the right leads, credit risk assessments, and fraud prevention.

 The following series of articles will highlight how the right external data can enrich internal data to unlock new opportunities and create competitive advantages.
 This first article in this series will cover credit risk assessment.

 How inaccurate credit risk models are costing fintechs millions

 SMBs are increasingly turning to fintechs to provide more agile loan approvals with less stringent background checks than regular banks.
 This is fintech's great advantage over traditional financial institutions, but it comes with the added tendency to attract high-risk borrowers.